How to Build High-Converting Landing Pages [With Examples]

 Landing page conversion rates vary with industries and their objectives.
 Hence, it’s unfair to set an ideal conversion rate that fits all industries.

 To set a target for yourself, you can refer to the above graph that illustrates the conversion rate benchmarks in different industries.

 What is the first step to building high-converting landing pages?

 Don’t fall for any manual that guarantees a high-converting landing page—they don’t exist.
-As mentioned in the above section, the conversion rate standards are industry specific, which can probably guide you setting a target in the initial stages of your landing page design process.
-However, as a starting point, it is imperative for you to have a sound understanding of your brand and its value propositions, apart from having knowledge about basic website design and user experience (UX).
+As mentioned in the above section, the conversion rate standards are industry specific, which can probably guide you in setting a target in the initial stages of your landing page design process.
+However, as a starting point, it is imperative for you to have a sound understanding of your brand and its value propositions, apart from having knowledge about basic landing page design and user experience (UX).

 Iterations never hurt, but guessing games can do collateral damage to your business.

 Creating high-converting landing pages requires continuous testing and optimization.
 Understanding this is the first, important step of your optimization journey.
 You can certainly stop guessing what convert visitors on your landing page and utilize tools such as heatmaps, eye-tracking software, and more to gauge visitor behavior on your page.
 Generating valuable insights from these tools can help you improve the design, CTA, etc., and thereby, can create a high-converting landing page.

 The design of your landing page impacts the conversion rate.
 The fold plays a vital role in creating a great landing page.
 Everything that appears on the screen when you first load the landing page is above-the-fold content.